Georgia State Route 204: Major intersections

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Incomplete access;

 Savannah spur route

 State Route 204 Spur (SR 204 Spur) was a spur route of SR 204 that connected the mainline to Skidaway Island.
 Segments of SR 204 Spur are named Montgomery Cross Road, Waters Avenue, Whitfield Avenue, Diamond Causeway, and Tidewater Way.
 SR 204 Spur was turned over to local control as part of the deal with the Georgia Department of Transportation that extended SR 17 onto the Jimmy DeLoach Parkway and truncated the eastern terminus of SR 204 to SR 21.

 SR 204 Spur was not part of the National Highway System, a system of roadways important to the nation's economy, defense, and mobility.